 Today there’s multiple news in the world of pink, and so we’re revisiting — and reworking — this post that originally ran in 2009.
 Back then we examined a LIFE Magazine piece from 1955, when the Ivy heyday was just getting started, that all but credited Brooks Brothers with inventing the color pink — at least for men.

-In the May 2 issue, LIFE declared 1955 “The Peak Year for Pink,” writing:
+In the May 2 issue, LIFE ran a piece called “The Peak Year for Pink,” writing: